A Young Investigator’s Award will again be presented in 2024.

 Those who fulfil the criteria can indicate interest for consideration when submitting their abstract(s).

-- Applicants do not need to be members of the EAPCCT but they must attend the Congress to present the research.
+Applicants do not need to be members of the EAPCCT, but they must attend the Congress to present the research in person.

 Judging the winner

 A shortlist will be chosen by the Scientific Committee on the basis of the quality of the abstracts submitted.
 Conflict of interest of Scientific and Meetings Committee members and abstract reviewers are taken into account during abstract scoring.

 The process of the final awards is as follows -

 Those on the final shortlist will be invited to make an oral presentation of their work at the Young Investigator session at the congress.

 The quality of presentations will be judged by at least 3 senior judges who are invited to do this by the Scientific Committee.

 The judges will have proven they have no relevant conflicts of interest.

 The judges will score each presentation and at the end of the session will come to a consensus on which presentation should receive the award.